Big Gold Belt: "Real World's Heavyweight Championship" and NWA World Heavyweight Championship (1991–1993)

 With its return to WCW, the Big Gold Belt represented the NWA World Heavyweight Championship once again, being awarded to Masa Chono after his August 1992 tournament final victory over Rick Rude for the vacant title in New Japan Pro-Wrestling.
-Meanwhile the new WCW World Heavyweight Championship belt design that had been commissioned after Flair's departure also continued to be used.
+Meanwhile the new WCW World Heavyweight Championship belt design that had been commissioned after Flair's departure also continued to be used until 1993.

-WCW International World Heavyweight Championship
+WCW International World Heavyweight Championship (1993–1994)

-In September 1993, WCW formally seceded from the NWA and with that the promotional rights to the NWA World Heavyweight Championship were returned to the NWA.
-With the Big Gold Belt remaining property of WCW, Ric Flair who won NWA World Heavyweight Championship in July was recognized by WCW as holding the WCW International World Heavyweight Championship, the world championship of a kayfabe subsidiary of WCW called "WCW International".
-The WCW International World Heavyweight Championship was represented by the Big Gold Belt until June 1994, when it was unified with the WCW World Heavyweight Championship.
+In September 1993, WCW formally seceded from the NWA, and the promotional rights to the NWA World Heavyweight Championship were returned to the NWA.
+With the Big Gold Belt remaining property of WCW, Ric Flair, who had won the NWA World Heavyweight Championship in July, was recognized by WCW as holding the WCW International World Heavyweight Championship, the world championship of a kayfabe subsidiary of WCW called "WCW International".
+The WCW International World Heavyweight Championship was represented by the Big Gold Belt until June 19, 1994, when it was unified with the WCW World Heavyweight Championship.

-WCW World Heavyweight Championship again
+WCW World Heavyweight Championship again (1994–2001)

 The Big Gold Belt then represented the WCW World Heavyweight Championship again, remaining the top title in WCW until the end of the promotion in 2001.
 Upon winning the title for the second time in 1996, Hollywood Hogan spray-painted the belt with the nWo logo and afterwards wore the Big Gold Belt in that defaced condition.
-During the filming of the movie Ready to Rumble in 1999, bronze cast copies of the original belt were made for use as a prop in the film (as the original was needed for the actual company).
-These copies saw use as substitute belts at WCW events afterwards.
+In 1999, the original shell cordovan strap on the belt was replaced with a black leather strap, and bronze cast copies of the original belt were made for use as substitute belts at WCW events.

-WCW bought by the WWF
+WWF purchases WCW (2001)

-In March 2001, after the long and bitter rivalry of the Monday Night Wars, World Wrestling Federation Entertainment, Inc. bought out WCW.
+In March 2001, after the long and bitter rivalry of the Monday Night War, World Wrestling Federation Entertainment, Inc. bought out WCW.
 The Big Gold Belt became property of the WWF and continued to represent the abbreviated WCW Championship within the promotion during the period of the WCW/ECW "Invasion".
 After the conclusion of Invasion at the Survivor Series in November 2001, the WCW Championship being held by The Rock became known simply as the World Championship for the month that followed as the WCW name was phased out.
 The title was unified with the WWF Championship at Vengeance in December 2001.
-Chris Jericho became the final recognized titleholder and the subsequent undisputed champion in the WWF and professional wrestling.
+Chris Jericho became the final recognized titleholder and was subsequently promoted as undisputed champion in the WWF and professional wrestling.

-Undisputed WWF Championship
+Undisputed WWF Championship (2001–2002)

 Following the unification of the World Championship (formerly WCW Championship) and WWF Championship in December 2001, the Big Gold Belt and the WWF Championship belt were collectively used to represent the Undisputed WWF Championship (those who held the championship belts after Jericho are credited as having held only the WWF Championship).
-After Jericho was defeated by Triple H at WrestleMania X8, the two title belts were replaced by a single Undisputed WWF Championship belt (later WWE), which was first awarded to by Triple H on April 1, 2002.
+After Jericho was defeated by Triple H at WrestleMania X8, the two title belts were replaced by a single Undisputed WWF Championship belt (later WWE), which was first awarded to Triple H on April 1, 2002.